evanlohn/106aProj/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Introduction
+Have you ever wanted your resident large, expensive humanoid robot to solve a puzzle for you?
+We aim to show how a Baxter robot can be programmed to solve a jigsaw puzzle with computer vision techniques and minimal human interaction.

+### Design

+## Hardware
+We worked with:
+- 1 arm of the [Baxter robot](https://en.wikipedia.org/wiki/Baxter_(robot)) with [suction gripper kit](https://www.generationrobots.com/en/401622-vacuum-gripper-starter-kit-for-baxter.html)
+- large floor puzzle: 24 pieces
+- Logitech C920 webcam + tripod
+-

+We break up our approach to puzzle solving into two main stages: calibration and a piece solver loop.

+## Calibration

+### Implementation

+### Challenges

+mention calibration issues, precision issues, segmentation issues

+### Results

+### Conclusions

+This website showcases the work of Rebecca Abraham, Jason Huynh, and Evan Lohn on a primarily self-directed EECS C106A class project.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for